End of the mellis crisis

 Sweden's largest recipe bank for finger food for children.
 With our recipes, the whole family can eat the same delicious meals.

-Common questions about picking food
+Frequently asked questions about takeaway food

 Finger food is a way of offering food where the baby/child eats themselves either with their hands or with a spoon.